NarasimhaProcess/UserTracking/documentation/01-architecture.md

 # Application Architecture

-This document outlines the high-level architecture of the DalabHRPORTAL User Tracking application.
+This document outlines the high-level architecture of the Transaction Tracker.

 ## Overall Structure